aneeshikmat/formCompleteRatio/README.md

 For Basic templete, set this widjet in this path(if current path not exsists create it manually)
 > yii2basic/common/widgets/formCompleteRatio

-And then Add this line to '@common' => '@app/common', to 'config/web.php' under 'aliases'.
+And then Add this line '@common' => '@app/common' to 'config/web.php' under 'aliases'.